AaronKluck/aiplayground/README.md

 ## What I'd Do Different
+Throughout the repo, I've sprinkled comments on how I might do something a little different in production code.
+In addition to those, here are some major topics of interest.

 ### Subdomains / Allowed Domains
 I focused mostly (read: almost entirely) on the four suggested sites.
 But if you point my crawler at, say, https://www.umich.edu, you get very little results.
 Why?
 Because U of M goes crazy with subdomains, and my crawler only visits sites on the same domain that it started on.